Fatty liver disease life insurance

-Yes, it’s absolutely possible to secure life insurance if you’ve been diagnosed with hepatitis.
+Yes, it could be possible to secure life insurance if you’ve been diagnosed with hepatitis.

 While hepatitis is a general term referring to the inflammation of the liver, there are many different forms of the virus.
 This article covers: